 Consider the DE model shown in figure 2.51.
 This model includes a PoissonClock actor, a CurrentTime actor, and a WallClockTime actor, all found in the Sources library, TimedSources sublibrary.
 The PoissonClock actor generates a sequence of events with random times, where the time between events is exponentially distributed.
 Such an event sequence is known as a Poisson process.
 The value of the events produced by the PoissonClock actor is a constant, but the value of that constant is ignored in this model.
 Instead, these events trigger the CurrentTime and WallClockTime actors.
 The CurrentTime actor outputs an event with the same time stamp as the input, but whose value is the current model time (equal to the time stamp of the input).
-The WallClockTime actor produces an event with the same time stamp as the input, in seconds since initialization of the model.
+The WallClockTime actor produces an event with the same time stamp as the input, but whose value is the current real time, in seconds since initialization of the model.